 One of the greatest challenges for a substance abuser is merely asking for help.
-It takes tremendous courage, honesty and humility to admit that they have a problem and to ask someone for help with it.
+It takes tremendous courage, honesty, and humility to admit that they have a problem and to ask someone for help with it.
 If you are battling with drug or alcohol abuse, take courage.
-Every addict who has completed recovery did so after falling many times first.
+Every addict who has completed recovery did so after failing many times first.
 It’s part of the process.

-Sponsorship by recovering addicts (along with mentorship from other addicts in recovery) is vital to recovery addicts.
+Sponsorship by recovering addicts (along with mentorship from other addicts in recovery) is vital to recovering addicts.
 Many recovering addicts appreciate the guidance of other addicts who have successfully gone through rehab.
 As the saying goes in recovery, the best way out of a maze is with someone who knows the way out.

 If you’re in Scottsdale, Arizona area, give one of our specialists a call.
 We’ll be happy to answer any of your questions about drug and alcohol addiction, rehab, detox, aftercare, or intervention.
 Start your recovery now, and give us a call at (480) 378-0660!